metalivedev/django-on-dotcloud/READMEcc.md

 If you see "Gone" that means you haven't pushed the deployment version yet.
 You don't have to cctrlapp deploy, but you do have to push.

+Made the necessary changes to system paths and credentials.
+The credentials port was easy.
+Not sure about the Redis conversion and `CACHES` section: it wasn't actually in the original dotCloud example, so I'm not sure why it was removed..

+Also, `MEDIA_ROOT` in settings.py expects to be persistent, and we used to point people to the ~/data directory, which doesn't work on cloudControl.
+So, that's a big difference.
+Is there some database backend?

+??
+Should dcapproot.sh also run the postinstall script if it exists?
+Probably.